 CTC Standard: Out-of-service-area trips include all trips outside of Sumter County and are limited to the CTC's general service area, with medical trips having priority.
-Out-of-service-area trips are available during standard operating hours, advance notification requirements/prior scheduling and any purchasing agency restrictions.
+Out-of-service-area trips are available during standard operating hours, in accordance with advance notification requirements/prior scheduling and any purchasing agency restrictions.